is a webcomic

-- Anti-Villain: Eldhin is a questionable example, as he's probably aware of what Arderas has done and is capable of.
+- Anti-Villain: Eldhin is probably aware of what Arderas has done and is capable of.
 However, he's only doing it because Arderas is threatening his mother.

 - Buxom Is Better: Not noticeable because of the art style, but Lana's boobs get larger when she becomes a vampire.
 The author's notes attribute this to a vampire's +4 bonus to charisma.

 - By the Lights of Their Eyes: The evil beast in the darkness with red eyes it's actually an old gnome invoking the effect.